FDMDigital/dropdown-styles-FF/README.md

 # Dropdown Styles - Formidable Forms

-These fancy dropdown fields have all been created using the standard [Formidable Forms](https://formidableforms.com/) dropdown field element and then re-styled based on a post by [Mary Lou on Codrops](https://tympanus.net/codrops/2014/07/10/inspiration-for-custom-select-elements/).
+These fancy dropdown fields have all been created using the standard [Formidable Forms](https://formidableforms.com/) dropdown field element and then re-styled using [SelectInspiration](https://github.com/codrops/SelectInspiration).

 So if you fancy trying some dropdown field styling lets jump in…